I had seen pictures of Bavarian castles in Autumn and was determined to take advantage of living just hours away to experience this for myself.

 Shortly the fishermen arrived, and as if detected by radar, along came the fishing licence inspector to collect his fee – and to tell them that it was over on the other side of the lake that the big catch was made yesterday.

-Looking from the boathouse, Hohenschwangau Castle blushed pink with the dawn light – as if it had been discovered returning late from night revelry.
+Looking from the boathouse, Hohenschwangau Castle blushed pink with the dawn light – as if it was slightly embarrased to have been discovered returning late from night revelry.

 I returned to a wakening town.

 The workers were getting the place orderly for the daily invasion.

 I saw the reason why the town was so tidy, for outside each residence someone was picking up any stray rubbish – even cigarette butts.